DASH: Dynamic Audio-Driven Semantic Chunking for Efficient Omnimodal Token Compression: Experiments

 \textbf{Comparison with state-of-the-art methods.} \cref{tab:main} compares DASH with existing methods.
 The key finding is that \textbf{structure-aware compression enables stable performance at substantially lower token retention}: DASH at 25\% retention achieves 60.9\% AVUT average on the 7B model, competitive with OmniZip at 35\% (60.6\%), despite using only 20\% FLOPs.
 This 10-percentage-point reduction in token retention with maintained accuracy directly validates our core claim that semantic structure, not positional regularity, should guide compression decisions.
 On VideoMME, DASH at 25\% matches the full-token baseline (66.0\%), confirming that content-aware chunking preserves information that fixed-size grouping destroys.

 Methods ignoring cross-modal structure (Random, FastV) degrade significantly, confirming that temporal window structure is critical for audio-video understanding.
 The Norm.\ Avg.\ column highlights the overall advantage: DASH at 35\% achieves 98.2\% on both model scales, surpassing OmniZip (97.0\% on 7B, 96.6\% on 3B).
-The consistency across scales indicates architecture-general improvements rather than model-specific tuning artifacts.
+The consistency across the 7B and 3B variants suggests that the gains are robust across model scales within the same OmniLLM family.

 \cref{tab:worldsense} presents per-domain results on WorldSense.
 DASH at 25\% retention achieves 44.9\% average accuracy on the 7B model, matching or surpassing OmniZip's 44.7\% at 35\% retention while consuming only 14.9T FLOPs versus 21.4T---a 30\% computational saving with improved accuracy.
 On the 3B model, DASH (44.6\%) likewise outperforms OmniZip (44.1\%) with 32\% fewer FLOPs.
 Across both scales, DASH leads in domains such as Tech \& Science and Sports, while remaining competitive in others, suggesting that dynamic semantic chunking generalizes well to diverse audio-video content types.